by Al M. Gray

 Issue Two: Effects of Chiller Deletions on Convention/Tee Center Construction/ Mechanical Contracts

-The attachment to the Chiller Agenda Item is a letter from Morris Communications Corporate Architect Robert Kuhar dated August 19, 2013 discussing the expansion of the chiller plant.
+In the Attachments_for_Central_Chiller_Plant is a letter from Morris Communications Corporate Architect Robert Kuhar dated August 19, 2013 discussing the expansion of the chiller plant.
 It contains this statement:

-“Not fully implemented” suggests partial implementation.
-How much of the design providing additional capacity and expansion to include the Marriotts and Conference center was implemented?
-Also, since the Convention/Tee Center project was built on a fast track basis on partially complete design, did all of the non-Augusta Convention/Tee costs get deleted from the contractor’s and mechanical contractor’s scope of work when the earlier design was deleted?
+“Not fully implemented,” suggests partial implementation.
+How much of the design providing additional capacity and expansion to include the Marriott and Conference Center was implemented?
+Also, since the Convention/TEE Center project was built on a fast track basis on a partially complete design, did all of the non-Augusta Convention/TEE costs get deleted from the contractor’s and mechanical contractor’s scope of work when the earlier design was deleted?
 This writer has seen large overpayments occur in similar circumstances.

 Issue Three: Chiller Redundancy and Cost Responsibility